Are you planning on traveling through TSA airport security with a special needs child?

 So when traveling, it’s important to keep them surrounded by familiar things they like and know.

-To keep you sane and your child happy, here are a few ideas of how to keep their environment familiar:
+To keep you sane and your child happy, here are a few ideas to help you keep their environment familiar:

 - Download a movie or show they love

 - Bring a pillow or blanket that comforts them

 - Pack snacks to prevent a ‘hangry’ episode